deniz-oezdemir/Transcendence/README.md

 # Transcendence: Pong Game Web App (Work in Progress)

-We aim to develop a full-stack 3D Pong multiplayer Pong game with a microservices architecture.
+We aim to develop a full-stack 3D multiplayer Pong game with a microservices architecture.

 Key features:
 - Real-time remote multiplayer and tournaments